allegro/allegro.tech/_posts/2017-03-14-How to approach testing in development process.md

 different.
 Therefore, we knew how much time testing might take.
 And what happened when we found new bugs when running regression tests?
 In such situation, a product owner, QA engineers, UX specialists and developers discussed the bugs criticality.
 Such defect triage allowed us to decide what to fix in next releases, and what had to be fixed immediately.
-When developers created a new build with all necessary fixes, we ran the test once again, but we used less test cases just to check areas with modified code and verify core functionalities.
+When developers created a new build with all necessary fixes, we ran the regression tests once again, but we used less test cases just to check areas with modified code and verify core functionalities.
 After finding a new critical issue, we repeated the process one more time.
-Fixes are always checked using separate branches, so quite often a fix is developed based on the latest build.
+Fixes are always checked using separate branches, before merge to next release candidate, but regression is performed on RC with all necessary fixes.

 You may wonder where is the automation in this process?
 We have one set of automated sanity tests for new builds.
 It covers main functionalities of an application and is run on all branches, so feedback concerning builds is quick.
 We